breandan/breandan.github.io/public/docker_intro.md

 52994ef22481     daphne/duck     ...     happy_hamster
 ```

 Now suppose we would like to share the container `shady_giraffe` with someone else.
-To do so, we must first snapshot the running container, or *commit* it to a new image.
+To do so, we must first snapshot the running container, or *commit* it to a new image, giving it a name and a tag.
 This will create a checkpoint which we may later refer to:

 ```
 $ docker commit -m “fork Daphne’s duck” shady_giraffe your/duck:v2
 ```

 Wherever you see a funny-looking name like `shady_giraffe` in Docker, this is just another way to refer to container.
 We either can use the container ID, `18f13bb4571a` or the designated name, ie. `shady_giraffe`.
 The above `your` can be your username on a Docker registry.
-Now we can push this image to the world:
+This image will be called `your/duck`, and has an optional tag, `v2`.
+Now we can push it to the registry:

 ```
 $ docker push your/duck:v2